Hyper Street Fighter II

-is a fighting game by Capcom that was originally released for the arcade and PlayStation 2 in 2003 in Japan and in 2004 in North America and Asia.
-Released to commemorate the 15th anniversary of the Street Fighter series, Hyper Street Fighter II is a modified port of Super Street Fighter II Turbo in which players can control any versions of the main characters from the five Street Fighter II games previously released for arcade.
-Although originally released as a home console game, an arcade port was released shortly afterwards in limited quantities, turning it into the sixth arcade iteration.
-This game is also the last to use the CP System II.
+is a 2003 fighting game developed and published by Capcom for the PlayStation 2.
+Created to commemorate the 15th anniversary of the Street Fighter series, it is a modified port of Super Street Fighter II Turbo (1994) in which players can control any versions of the main characters from the five Street Fighter II games previously released for the arcades.

-The PlayStation 2 version was released in Japan and Europe.
-In North America, it was released in a two-in-one disc titled Street Fighter Anniversary Collection, which also features Street Fighter III: 3rd Strike.
-The Anniversary Collection version was later ported to the Xbox in all regions.
-On February 20, 2022, it was announced that Hyper Street Fighter II: The Anniversary Edition will be ported as a part of Capcom Fighting Collection on June 24, 2022 to PlayStation 4, Xbox One, Nintendo Switch, and PC.
+An arcade port was released shortly afterwards in limited quantities, turning it into the sixth arcade iteration; this version ran on the same CP System II hardware as its predecessor and was the final game released for the platform.
+Its North American home release in 2004 was as part of Street Fighter Anniversary Collection, which also features Street Fighter III: 3rd Strike; this collection was later ported to the Xbox in all regions.
+In 2022, Hyper Street Fighter II was released for PlayStation 4, Xbox One, Nintendo Switch, and PC as part of Capcom Fighting Collection and also as part of Capcom Arcade 2nd Stadium.

+Hyper Street Fighter II: The Anniversary Edition is part of the Museum of Modern Art's permanent collection of video games, used to represent the game at large.

 Gameplay

 The opening sequence has been altered to use a modified version of the Super Street Fighter II intro, in which logos of the past five games appear flashing into the screen.
 The background music played during the player select screen was also reverted to the theme used in Super Street Fighter II.

-Once the game is started, the player has to select a game speed, and then they are asked to choose one of the five Street Fighter II games, which will limit the selectable characters to the roster of the selected game.
+Once the game is started, the player has to select the playing speed and will be asked to choose one of the five playing styles based on prior Street Fighter II iterations, which also affects the selectable roster.